This workshop aims to introduce how to make a Java application fully observable with:

 As mentioned earlier, our observability stack is composed of :

-In addition, the microservices are started with an agent to broadcast the traces to the collector.
+In addition, the microservices are started with an agent to broadcast their telemetry to the collector.

 You will the following icons during the workshop: